 Patriots' Bailey Zappe becomes first NFL rookie QB to achieve this feat

-Bailey Zappe becomes first NFL rookie QB ever to achieve this feat originally appeared on NBC Sports Boston
+Bailey Zappe becomes first NFL rookie QB ever to achieve this feat originally appeared on NBC Sports Chicago

 Bailey Zappe isn't just winning games for the New England Patriots, he's one of the major reasons why they are beating teams.